jasonnoble/LearningSwiftWorkshop/2_swift_objects.md

 ### Constructors
 Constructors are special functions that create objects.
-Objects create themselves, so we'd say, "the class implements the constuctor".
+Objects create themselves, so we'd say, "the class implements the constructor".
 Just above, we called the <code class="code-voice">UIColor</code> constructor <code class="code-voice">UIColor(red:, green:, blue:, alpha:)</code>.
 Constructors take the form <code class="code-voice">ClassName()</code> where () may contain zero or more arguments.
 Constructors help us by creating **good** objects.
 They take the params they need, verify those are good values, and return a well configured object to use.

 So let's create some things we can **see**.
 Colors are cool, but there is even cooler stuff we can do.